 Leverage empathy to understand your user requirements and transform your product into a user-friendly product.
 If your support team lacks understanding, it’s easy for them to conclude that a user error or a lack of expertise is the cause of a problem.

 Session records provide much-needed context for resolution.
 Teams can offer practical guidance if users are merely misclicking, for example.
-Replays prove users experience functional difficulties or a bad UI design that frustrates basic tasks.
+Recordings prove users experience functional difficulties or a bad UI design that frustrates basic tasks.

 - Identify areas for improvement: